Spanish Immersion Programs For Toddlers

 Becoming fluent (vocabulary, grammar, writing) in any language takes time—even English.
 But first, we learn how to speak.
 We learn how language sounds and how to pronounce it properly.
 We are judged by our accents, grammar, and style of speech.

 The same is true in Spanish.
-Learning Spanish now—before age 6—will make a life-long difference in your child’s ability to speak Spanish properly.
+Spanish immersion programs for toddlers —starting before age 6 — will make a life-long difference in your child’s ability to speak Spanish properly.

 By age seven, your child’s natural capacity for new languages will decline sharply but their workload learning other subjects will increase, leaving a second language far down the list.